 Many factors may lead to a serious occurrence report.
 A serious occurrence does not preclude that the Centre is out of compliance with licensing or that children are at risk in the childcare program.

 FEES:

 Canada Wide Early Learning Child Care System

-Golf Road School Child Care Centre is pleased to announce that we have enrolled into the Canada-Wide Early Learning and Child Care System (CWELCC) on August 16, 2022 and approved on September 8, 2022.
+Golf Road School Child Care Centre is enrolled in the Canada-Wide Early Learning and Child Care System (CWELCC) as of September 8, 2022.